-Evaluation will be based on a mid-term exam (25%), an end-of-term exam (35%), a book review (25%), and a group presentation (15%).
+Evaluation will be based on a mid-term exam (25%), an end-of-term exam (35%), a book report (25%), and a group presentation (15%).
+Students are required to complete all four parts of the evaluation to pass the course.

-The exams will consist of definitions, short-answer questions, and long-answer questions.
-They will encompass all material covered in prior weeks, with a focus on the more recent material (i.e., cumulative).
+The exams will consist of definitions, short-answer questions, and long-answer (essay) questions.
+They will encompass all material covered in prior weeks, with a focus on the more recent material (i.e., cumulative).1